-Since April 2018, Gavi has teamed up with the Audacious Project to support Living Goods and Last Mile Health to scale up immunisation in Kenya, Uganda, and Liberia through digitally empowered Community Health Worker (CHWs) programmes.
+Gavi partnered with the Audacious Alliance from 2018 to 2020 to support Living Goods and Last Mile Health to scale up immunisation in Kenya, Uganda, and Liberia through digitally empowered Community Health Worker (CHW) programmes.
 The Audacious Project is a ground-breaking coalition of funders that includes the Skoll Foundation, Virgin Unite, The ELMA Foundation, The Children’s Investment Fund Foundation, and others.
 The Audacious Project is housed at TED.

-The partnership aims to boost the number of community health workers and integrate immunisation information and data-capture into their daily routines.
-The partnership has also helped transform how community health workers learn through the Community Health Academy, launched by Last Mile Health with the 2017 TED Prize.
+The partnership aimed to boost the number of community health workers and integrate immunisation information and data-capture into their daily routines.
+The partnership has also helped to transform how community health workers learn through the Community Health Academy, launched by Last Mile Health with the 2017 TED Prize.

-Gavi committed USD 9 million to the partnership through the BMGF Matching fund - USD 5.5 million to Living Goods and USD 3.5 million to Last Mile Health.
-This contribution was matched by funders from The Audacious Project, to total USD 18 million.
+Gavi committed US$ 9 million to the partnership through the BMGF Matching fund – US$ 5.5 million to Living Goods and US$ 3.5 million to Last Mile Health.
+This contribution was matched by funders from The Audacious Project, to total US$ 18 million.

 Proceeds are funds made available to Gavi from donor contributions and commitments, either through cash payments made to Gavi, through frontloading via the capital markets of a future donor commitment to IFFIm, or through AMC funds released to Gavi via the World Bank.
 IFFIm proceeds are allocated over five-year periods coinciding with Gavi’s strategic periods.
 Proceeds for the current and future strategic periods are indicative until the end of each period and could be revised following changes in market conditions (interest rates or foreign exchange rates), the signing of new pledge(s) and/or changes in IFFIm’s disbursement profile.